-The Smomid is a unique interface/musical instrument created by Nick Demopoulos.
-It's name is an acronym for “String Modeling Midi Device."
-The Smomid hardware looks much like a touch sensitive guitar or bass.
-The Smomid software allows a performer to control many aspects of a performance, including playing melodies, harmonies, controlling beats, basslines, triggering percussion samples, manipulating audio files and so much more.
-All aspects of a performance can be controlled from a grid on a fretboard and buttons on an instrument body.
-The first Smomid was completed in 2010 and had four strings.
-The second Smomid was completed in June of 2012 and has six strings, two joysticks and eleven high powered LEDs (among other things).
+The SMOMID is a unique interface/musical instrument created by Nick Demopoulos.
+SMOMID is an acronym for “String Modeling Midi Device.”
+SMOMID hardware resembles a touch-sensitive guitar or bass.
+Its software allows the performer to control numerous aspects of a performance, including the playing of melodies and harmonies, the direction and pattern of a melody, controlling beats and bass lines, triggering samples, manipulating audio files, and more.
+All aspects of a performance can be controlled from the grid on the fret board and the buttons on the instrument body.
+In addition to emitting sound, SMOMID also emits light that is rhythmically in sync with the music the instrument is then creating.

 Please visit the Events page to find out about upcoming events or performances.
 If you have any questions about the Smomid or would like to receive emails about upcoming events please send an email to firstname.lastname@example.org and put "Smomid" in the subject heading.